Roman2K/scat/README.md

 ### Progress

-Being stream-based implies not knowing in advance the total size of data to process.
+Being stream-based implies not knowing in advance the total size of the data to process.
 Thus, no progress percentage can be reported.
 However, when transferring files or directories, size can be known by the caller and passed to [pv][pv].

 > **Note:** When piping from pv, do not pass the `-stats` option to scat.
-Both commands would step on each other's toes writing to stderr and moving terminal cursor.
+Both commands would step on each other's toes writing to stderr and moving the terminal cursor.

 File backup: